MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/datasets-permissions.md

 ### Build permissions and REST APIs

 In the [Power BI REST APIs](/rest/api/power-bi/), the build permission is returned as *explore*.
-For example, a returned string with the *read*, *reshare* and *build* permissions, will look like this: `ReadReshareExplore`.
+For example, a string with the *read*, *reshare* and *build* permissions, will look like this: `ReadReshareExplore`.

 When you give a user the build permission, the user can build new content on your dataset.
 Examples for such content are reports, dashboards, pinned tiles from Q&A, paginated reports, and Insights Discovery.

-Users also need Build permissions to work with data outside Power BI:
+Users also need build permissions to work with data outside Power BI:

 * To export the underlying data.